huhanGitHub/huhanGitHub.github.io/_pages/about.md

 My expertise centers around Code Generation, App Analysis, establishing LLM benchmarks and datasets, and LLM-driven product development, among other related areas.
 I have a strong inclination towards industry-driven projects and roles that emphasize practical applications beyond solely contributing top-tier publications.
 While I am deeply involved in research, I am very confident in my coding and communication skills.

-Please note that my accepted offer is competitive compared to typical CS PhD opportunities.
+Please note that my accepted offer is competitive compared to typical CS PhD offers.
 I would appreciate it if this position could offer a similar level of competitiveness before moving forward with an interview.
 However, I am always open to hearing about interesting opportunities and staying in touch for potential collaborations in both industry and academia.

 ## Latest News